JJ/raku-advent-calendar-article-2019/README.md

 from changes in the wiki to adding a review to a pull request.

 And what kind of things can you do?
-GitHub creates a container with some basic toolchains, as well as language intepreters and compilers of your choice.
+GitHub creates a container with some basic toolchains, as well as language interpreters and compilers of your choice.
 At the very basic level, what you have is a container where you can run a script triggered by an event.

-GitHub actions reside in a YAML file places within a `.github/workflows` directory in your repository.
+GitHub actions reside in a YAML file places within the `.github/workflows` directory in your repository.
 Let's go for our first one: